October 06, 2005

 alias xterm='xterm -font -*-fixed-medium-r-*-*-18-*-*-*-*-*-iso8859-* -geometry 70x24'

-There is another more powerful way to achieve the same.
-That is to pass the parameters to your X server so that it will know how to display your xterm when you execute it.
-This is as follows:
+You can pass the Xterm parameters to your X server so that it will know how to display your xterm when you execute it.

 Create a '.Xresources' file in your home directory and enter the values that you want to set.